social chameleon meaning

 Practice Makes Perfect.

-We’ve practiced this for so long that we’ve become intuitively attuned to other’s responses to us and are constantly adapting our behavior when we feel we aren’t making the right impression.
-We keep a few good saves in our back pocket just in case a social situation goes awry.
-And we do this so well we instinctively know what’s expected of us before we make a social move.
+You keep a few good saves in your back pocket just in case a social situation goes awry.
+Moreover, you do this so well that you instinctively know what’s expected before you make a social move.

-We become uber successful at making good impressions in social encounters with total strangers and in business.
-Our personalities become so fluid and unpredictable that we emit an air of mystery that intrigues others, which only adds to our attractiveness.
-However, this comes at a very high cost!
+You become highly successful at making good impressions in social encounters with total strangers and in business.
+Your personality becomes so fluid and unpredictable that you emit an air of mystery that intrigues others.

-For me, being a social chameleon got exhausting and I chose to dial that down a few notches.
+For me, being a social chameleon grew exhausting and I chose to dial it down a few notches.
 I’ve found that it is much more relaxing to be myself and not to give a crap what others think.

 Being a Social Chameleon Only Exhausts You.

-So be yourself and be comfortable in your own skin!
+Therefore, be yourself!
+Be comfortable in your own skin!
 Embrace all your imperfections, because we all have them.
 Give yourself permission to say no and to voice an opinion some may not like.
 Because to be yourself is freedom!

 Which Would You Rather Be?